-Of the statewide representative sample (N >90,000) of kindergarten students assessed using the CBRS, data demonstrated strong internal consistency.
-Overall, the 17-item measure yielded a Cronbach's alpha of .96, and scores were similar across Self-Regulation and Social Skills (Interpersonal Skills) subscales (Cronbach's alpha of .97 and .92, respectively).
-Subscale scores were moderately correlated with one another (Pearson Correlation = .68, p<.01).
-Of the approximately 25,000 pre-kindergarten children assessed during the 2021-2022 school year, the CBRS also demonstrated strong internal consistency.
-Overall, the 17-item measure yielded a Cronbach's alpha of .96, and the subscale scores of Self-Regulation and Social Skills were also internally strong (Cronbach's alpha of .96 and .91, respectively).
-In pre-kindergarten, subscale scores were moderately correlated with one another (Pearson Correlation = .67, p<.01).
+Of the statewide sample in 2023-24 (N = 82,000) of kindergarten children assessed using the CBRS, data demonstrated strong internal consistency.
+Overall, the 17-item measure yielded a Cronbach's alpha of .96, and scores were similar across Self-Regulation and Social Skills subscales (Cronbach's alpha of .97 and .92, respectively).
+Of the approximately 28,000 pre-kindergarten children assessed during the 2023-2024 school year, the CBRS also demonstrated strong internal consistency.
+Overall, the 17-item measure yielded a Cronbach's alpha of .96, and the subscale scores of Self-Regulation and Social Skills were also internally strong (Cronbach's alpha of .96 and .89, respectively).
+Additionally, in kindergarten and pre-kindergarten, subscale scores were moderately correlated with one another (Pearson Correlation values ranging between .68 - .69, p < .001).